 Welcome to the CCRL (Computer Chess Rating Lists) website.

 CCRL was formed in 2006 with the founding members being Graham Banks, Ray Banks, Sarah Bird, Kirill Kryukov and Charles Smith.
 Other testers have since been invited to join.
-Currently active testers are Graham Banks, Charles Smith, Ray Banks (FRC only), Sergio Martinez, Gabor Szots and Tirsa Poppins.
+Currently active testers are Graham Banks, Charles Smith, Ray Banks (FRC only), Sergio Martinez, Gabor Szots, Tirsa Poppins and Greg Strong.

 Basically we are a group of computer chess enthusiasts who enjoy engine v engine testing.
 We thought that our hobby would be more meaningful if we combined our results by being part of a group.
 Although we have a constitution plus set guidelines on testing conditions, testers have freedom of choice as to what they wish to test and how.
 For example, some use a systematic process, whereas others prefer to run tournaments.